 There are a lot of tools available to use for prototyping and creating mock-ups.
 Your selection should be based on how much time you can allocate to this, how detailed you want them to be or what the purpose of their creation is.

-Axure – In my opinion, this is the best tool for mock-ups and prototyping.
-It is much more complex that the others I listed and offers a lot of flexibility.
-It takes a bit more time to get accustomed to and to discover all its features, but it is well worth the effort.
+In my opinion, this is the best tool for mock-ups and prototyping.
+It is much more complex than the others listed and it offers a lot of flexibility.
+It takes a bit more time to get accustomed to using the tool and to discover all of its features, but it is well worth the effort.

-Among the best product management tools on the market, among the most noteworthy are:
+Among the best product management tools on the market, the most noteworthy are:

 If you need something to track the stories, functionalities and progress of the teams, I recommend using Jira and Confluence.
 They offer an overview of each sprint and give you the option to manage the backlog.